 Snowfall is a beautiful natural phenomenon to experience and witness.
 Little flakes fall from the sky and melt in your hands.
 It is the time to go out and play with your friends.
+It truly is the weather to enjoy making snow angels, having snow fights, creating a snowman, and going snow diving.

-Slowly, the large amount of snow turns into a nuisance and creates trouble for the society and its residents.
+Slowly, the large amount of snow turns into a nuisance and creates trouble for society and its residents.

 Removing snow from driveways and sidewalks is a very tough job.
 When it has been snowing for hours, a deep layer of white can form over the world outside.